maff9n/go_githubCI/README.md

 # go_githubCI
-The following outlines several ideas that should drive a company's CI/CD development.
+This README outlines several ideas that should drive a company's CI/CD development.
-A selection of the mentioned ideas is implemented.
-Those for which more complex infrastructure is required(e.g. binary caches, databases,...) will be omitted.
+A selection of the mentioned ideas is implemented as POC following a <XXX> identifier referenced in the commit messages.
+The ideas for which more complex infrastructure is required(e.g. binary caches, databases,...) will be omitted or will appear later once I learn to make them happen using Github goodies.

 ## Overall goals
 For me, your company's CI/CD environment has to answer to main questions.